open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/keycloak/index.md

 <Image src="/images/deployment/security/keycloak/7-client-service-account.png" alt="client-service-account.png"/>

-After the applying these steps, the users in your realm are able to login in the openmetadata, as a suggestion create a user called "admin-user".
+After applying these steps, the users in your realm are able to login in the openmetadata, as a suggestion create a user called "admin-user".
 Now you can update the configuration of your deployment:

 <InlineCalloutContainer>
   <InlineCallout